Vendicated/WebpackGrabber/README.md

 Offers methods to find modules by props, name, displayName or code and to find module ids by source code.
 Also accounts for mangled ("obfuscated") exports.

-Note that some sites have webpack that doesn't expose the cache.
-In this case, WebpackGrabber will build the cache itself by importing every module.
-This may have side effects.

 ## Installation

 - Install a Userscript manager, I recommend [ViolentMonkey](https://violentmonkey.github.io/)